Above Detail from no. 13 Thomas Aquinas (image source)

 Claude Chevallon’s first publication was issued jointly with Josse Bade, in 1506, with Bade printing the entire book and Chevallon apparently sharing costs and distribution [link].
 By 1511, Claude had established a shop in the Rue Saint-Jean-de-Latran (opposite the Collège de Cambrai), at the sign of Saint Christopher (A Claudio Equulo, vulgariter Chevallon dicto, ante Collegium cameracense sub diui Christofori insignio libros venditante) [link; link].
 In 1519, he succeeded Pasquier Lambert as Libraire juré en l’université, and in 1520 Claude married secondly Charlotte (Guillard) Rembolt, heiress to the prominent French printing house, and took over the Rembolt workshop in Rue St Jacques, at the sign of the Golden Sun.
 Claude Chevallon operated thereafter from both addresses (A Claudio Chevallo in vico diui Iacobi sub sole aureo, et sub intersignio sancti Christofori, e regione collegii Cameracensis).
 His earliest printer’s device depicts two horses supporting a shield (lettered C. CH.), with his shop sign (Saint Christopher) in foliage above, and “Claude Chevallon” boldly lettered on a panel below.2 After his marriage, he preserved the sign of Rembolt’s office (Au soleil d’or), cutting two versions of the device, one with two horses used as supporters (“C.C.” on the shield, within Rembolt’s “cross and globe” symbol; “C. Chevallon” lettered beneath), the other with lion supporters (“C.C.” on the shield, again within the “cross and globe” symbol; without name).3

 Before his marriage to Charlotte Guillard, and acquisition of the Rembolt presses, Claude had issued about forty editions, never printing the books himself, but sharing the risks and costs with partners; his principal associates were Josse Bade, Jean Barbier, Gilles de Gourmont, Poncet Le Preux, Jean Petit, and François Regnault.
-Ten bindings in our Provisional List of fifteen bindings cover books printed in Paris from 1510-1514.
+Ten bindings in our Provisional List of sixteen bindings cover books printed in Paris from 1510-1514.
 In three of these (nos.
-10, 12-13) Chevallon is named either in the imprint or colophon.
-The rest were issued by his erstwhile partners, except for three: a book published by Berthold Rembolt (1510), and two by Denis Roce (1513-1514).
-Two bindings are on books printed at Lyon (in 1512, 1517), two are on Italian imprints (both printed in 1498), and the last is a manuscript book of hours.
+11, 13-14) Chevallon is named either in the imprint or colophon.
+The rest were issued by his erstwhile partners, except for three: a book published at Paris by Berthold Rembolt in 1510 (no. 3), and two issued there by Denis Roce in 1513-1514 (nos.
+4-5).
+One binding covers a book published at Hagenau in 1510, two bindings are on books printed at Lyon (in 1512, 1517), another two are on Italian imprints (both dated 1498), and the last is on a manuscript book of hours.
 All of the Chevallon rebus-mark bindings in our Provisional List probably were made before 1520, whilst Claude operated as a merchant-bookseller.
 They might have been made to facilitate examination of books stocked by Chevallon (so-called “trade bindings”), or else made to order.4

 1. G.D.
 Hobson, review of J.B.
 Oldham’s Shrewsbury School Library Bindings, in The Library, fourth series, 24 (1944), pp.195-202 (p.198).